adujardin/web-terminal/README.md

 ## Use case

-- Watch and control the training process launched from a terminal without having to plug a monitor on the training server
-- Tensorboard is nice but not enough to actually control the process, it only *reports* the information.

-### Why ?

-The current alternatives solutions are :

-- SSH: inconvenient since I need to be able to close the terminal/reboot whatever without stopping the training
-- Jupyter notebooks: can't close and reopen, the training will continue but without any log or control
-- Bash with GUI: need screen and GUI.
-It requires physically going to the training server to check the status
+- Control a server from a web browser with full uninterruptible bash terminal

-### Solution
+### How it's done

 -> Start a process and connect from a browser to a *unique* bash using [ttyd](https://github.com/tsl0922/ttyd) and `tmux`.
 Every client connects to the **same** bash (it support authentication).
-This means anybody can watch and control simultaneously the process/terminal (with the output) without restrictions, such as closing the window...
+This means anybody can watch and control simultaneously the same process/terminal (with the output)

-### Note

-My use case consists of a local network with multiple machines, the training servers running Ubuntu and the workstations.
-Although a VPN makes it very convenient to check on the training process remotely (outside the LAN).

-The assumption is that the training server is pingable from the clients (and 1 training == 1 server).

 ## Setup (server side)